wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 ### Then Settings

 Set the function that will evaluate your API design content.
-You can use Spotlight's [core functions](https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions) or create your own.
-(For early access, use the provided core functions.)
+You can use Spotlight's [core functions](https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions) or [create your own](h-create-custom-functions.md).

 [What's Next: Publish Style Guide](e.publish-style-guide.md)